UpLib/Liberland/settlement/boat-settlement.md

 Context in 2023
 ---------------
-The context is the context of the 1st settlement complete destruction commited by "Croatian Forests" (https://liberland.org/en/news/490-brutal-croatia-invades-liberland).
+The context is the context of the 1st settlement, ie complete destruction commited by "Croatian Forests" (https://liberland.org/en/news/490-brutal-croatia-invades-liberland).

 As long as Liberland has no proper agreement with "Croatian Forest", we have to think on other possible ways to settle or pre-settle,